 Just like we marketers run A/B tests, so do they.
 Google will, on occasion, change their interpretation of a keyword being searched to see if customers stay on those pages longer than the pages previously ranking.
 In addition to your competitors, and you, Google is constantly tinkering with the factors that influence rankings.

 How to fix it: The last thing we want to do is be short-sighted and overreact to changes.
-At Victorious, we monitor your keyword ranking changes, as well as larger industry and theme changes across Google.
+At our SEO agency, we monitor your keyword ranking changes, as well as larger industry and theme changes across Google.
 SEO is a long game, so we need to wait for the dust to settle, to get confirmation that this is not a test, and make sure the change is semi-permanent before making any drastic changes.